-There is a lot of confusing information regarding the weather and when to visit Sri Lanka.
+There is a lot of confusing information regarding the weather and when is the best time to visit Sri Lanka.
 For a long time we tried to work out when was the best time to visit and got really lost trying to work out which part of the island was in monsoon and when.
 You hear the word monsoon and think of huge down pours and floods, hardly the ideal weather for a holiday.

 We soon found out was that the monsoons were at their worst in April (South & West) and October (North & East).
 We knew that peak season was during the European school holidays (Mid-July to September) and November to February.